 10 Things People With Crohn's Disease Are Tired of Hearing

-If you have Crohn's Disease you have probably not escaped the court of public opinion unscathed.
+If you have Crohn's disease, you have probably not escaped the court of public opinion unscathed.
 It seems like everyone has their own opinion of your disease.
-After talking with numerous people with Crohn's, I noticed that there are a few comments or questions that frequently popped up.
+After talking with numerous people with Crohn's, I noticed there are a few comments or questions that frequently popped up.
 Here are a few things people with Crohn's are tired of hearing and why they are tired of hearing it.

 I don't know what the motivation is behind this comment, but it may be intended as a compliment.
 However, telling someone they don't look sick can often be taken as diminishing their illness.
 Many people with invisible illnesses do not get the same kind of compassionate care because they do look well most days.

-Have you tried "x, y, z" natural remedy?
+Have you tried this natural remedy?

 So, your aunt's cousin's friend's dad used this crazy natural remedy and cured all of his digestive issues.
 That's wonderful, but most people would rather get medical advice from their own physicians.
 Their doctors know the entirety of their illness, the newest research, and what things can help or hurt in the fight against this disease.
 If there were really a cure for Crohn's, it would most likely be in use by the mainstream population.

-I know how you feel, I've had (a stomach bug, IBS etc).
+I know how you feel, I've had (a stomach bug, IBS, etc).